-After a truly exhausting day I plopped down on the couch to feed our baby after tucking all the kids into bed.
+After a truly exhausting day, I plopped down on the couch to feed our baby after tucking all the kids into bed.
 I looked across the room at my husband who was watching a show on his phone.
-Thanks Hulu (eyes rolling).
-We both looked at each other, but didn’t exchange a single word.
-We both went about our business, him on his phone and me feeding the baby, while playing a game on mine.
-After about 30 minutes my husband asked me if TJ was still eating and I nodded (I mean he was sleep eating…) he then turned to walk into our bedroom.
-I heard the TV go on, and then the electric toothbrush start… I knew he was headed to bed because he had the same routine every night.
+Thanks, Hulu (eyes rolling).
+We both look at each other but don’t exchange a single word.
+We both went about our business, him on his phone and me feeding the baby while playing a game on mine.
+After about 30 minutes my husband asked me if TJ was still eating and I nodded (I mean he was sleep eating…) he then turns to walk into our bedroom.
+I hear the TV go on, and then the electric toothbrush start… I knew he was getting ready for bed because he had the same routine every night.

 TJ continued to halfway eat… If I wanted, I could have put him to bed, but I chose to just sit there and feed our baby.
 Eventually he finished, but I continued to sit there for another 40 minutes just holding him because I didn’t feel like going to bed, at that point I realized two things: 1. that I somehow had become really passive with my marriage, that I would rather sit on the couch alone than climb into bed and snuggle with my husband and 2.
 I really needed to change.

 Deep down I knew I really loved my husband more than anything, but I felt like somewhere along the lines I forgot how to really love him, maybe it was while we focused all our efforts on blending our family (you have no idea how difficult this is unless you have done it), or maybe it was the move half way across the country from everything I had ever known, or maybe it was adding two more kids into the mix, or possibly it was just that “mom life” had finally taken a toll on me.
 Whatever it was I was at a crossroads in my mind, 1. that our relationship could continue down this path and we could be great friends raising our kids together, or 2.
 I needed to change and figure out how to be “in love” with my husband again.